SSheldon/ssheldon.github.com/_drafts/interoperating-between-objective-c-and-rust.markdown

 let string_on_stack = *string;
 ```

-This happens because the rust compiler sees that our enum has no fields that
+This happens because the Rust compiler sees that our enum has no fields that
 can't be copied, and therefore infers that our enum is copyable as well.
 To solve this, we must use the
 [`NoCopy`](http://doc.rust-lang.org/std/kinds/marker/struct.NoCopy.html) marker: